 Solaris was incorporated under the Business Corporations Act of British Columbia on June 18, 2018 as a wholly owned subsidiary of Equinox Gold Corp. ("Equinox").
 Equinox subsequently completed a spin-out of Solaris pursuant to a plan of arrangement (the "Arrangement").
-Solaris' common shares are listed on the Toronto Stock Exchange and trade under the symbol "SLS" as well as on the OTCQB Venture Market under the symbol "SLSSF".
+Solaris' common shares (the "Common Shares") are listed on the Toronto Stock Exchange ("TSX") and trade under the symbol "SLS" as well as on the NYSE American LLC ("NYSE American") and trade under the symbol "SLSR".